rdelfin/utexas-bwi-twitter-coms/README.md

 Prerequisites and Dependencies
 ---
+* GCC 4.9 or higher
+* curlpp package

 The `twitcher_interpreter` node requires makes use of the C++11 regex library, which was not implemented until GCC 4.9.
 For this reason, it must be installed and set as the default version of gcc.
 To do this, you must add the appropriate repository in apt, install it, and set it as the default version for both apt, which also sets the gcc alias.
 Here are the full set of commands:

 ```bash